 - repaying obligations that cannot be met due to revenue losses.

 These grants do not have to be repaid.
-And although the IRS has not yet issued guidance, it appears that these grants are not taxable.
+Until the IRS issues guidance otherwise, they are likely taxable.
 (Be sure to check with your tax professional regarding taxes at the state level.)

 How Long Do I Have to Be in Business?